Big Pigeon in Southwest Iowa

 † Holiday, Albert Henry, SN 17-029-435, US Army Air Force, Harrison & Ringgold Cos.

 • 641st Bomb.
 Sqdn., 409th Bomb.
-Gp., Ninth Air Force, based at Little Walden, Essex, England; North American A-20G Havoc #43-9703 gunner w/ pilot Joseph R. Armistead; KIA 11 Jun 1944 Uttlesford District, Essex, England; three aircraft collided after takeoff, two crashed; five died from the eight crew members of the two lost aircraft; The ETO > ETO Air War.
+Gp., Ninth Air Force, based at Little Walden, Essex, England; North American A-20G Havoc #43-9703 gunner with pilot Joseph R. Armistead; KIA 11 Jun 1944 Uttlesford District, Essex, England; three aircraft collided after takeoff, two crashed; five died from the eight crew members of the two lost aircraft.

 † Holm, Darcy Lee, SN 39-836-855, US Army Air Force, Pott.
 Co. & San Francisco Co., CA

 • 373rd Bomb Sqdn., 408th Bomb.
-Gp., Fourteenth Air Force, based at Yangkai, 33 miles NE of Kumning, Yunnan, China; Consolidated B-24J Liberator #42-73252 flight engineer, KIA 15 Jan 1944 E of Kweilin & N of Hong Kong, China; crash after departing Kweilin on a search and rescue mission; all ten crew members died; China-Burma-India Theater > China.
+Gp., Fourteenth Air Force, based at Yangkai, 33 miles NE of Kumning, Yunnan, China; Consolidated B-24J Liberator #42-73252 flight engineer, KIA 15 Jan 1944 east of Kweilin & north of Hong Kong, China; crash after departing Kweilin on a search and rescue mission; all ten crew members died.

 † Holshuh, Charles Lewis, SN 37-126-901, US Army, Cass Co.